 Rancid fish oils, whether nutrient rich or not, can have a pro-oxidant effect within the body which is the opposite of an antioxidant effect.
 This can result in cellular damage.
 Such oils should strictly be avoided by infants, children, pregnant mothers and those with impaired immune systems.

-A while back, the Norwegian Institute of Food, Fisheries and Aquaculture Research conducted an initial series of in vitro studies on the extra virgin oils produced at ECO-Marine to determine their effects (versus the popular oils on the market) on oxidative stress parameters.
+A while back, a Norwegian Aquaculture Research Institute which specialises in marine raw materials and products conducted an initial series of in vitro studies on the extra virgin oils produced at ECO-Marine to determine their effects (versus the popular oils on the market) on oxidative stress parameters.
 Preliminary results suggest that the popular oils result in oxidative stress in the human cells tested, leading to cellular damage.
 The only oils which did not were the extra-virgin oils.
 The results are still early, but nevertheless very interesting.

 Research indicates that rancid oils may also inhibit the cells’ own antioxidant system and reduces the inflammation-inhibiting effect of omega-3 fatty acids in cell models.
 Even more worrying is the fact that rancid fats have been implicated in increased rates of heart disease, atherosclerosis and are possibly carcinogenic. .